Embedded software - C++ for Arduino

 The controller is made using the Control Surface library for Arduino (written by PieterP).
 This is an advanced library that allows for a quick start.

-However, I wrote some custom software myself, including:
+I also wrote some custom features myself:

 Sync light: This indicates when the passive potentiometer is out of sync with the controlled plugin.